Notes for Cornelius Van Velsor:

 These I used to go and visit him to see.
 He was wise also He was six feet tall; he was over eight years old - his sons were massive clean bearded tan faced and handsome, They and his daughters loved him; all who saw him loved him.

-They did not love him by allowance…they loved him with Personal love; He drank water only…the blood showed like scarlet through the clear brown sin of his face;
+Personal love; He drank water only…the blood showed like scarlet through the clear brown sin of his face;

 He was a frequent gunner and fisher.
 He sailed his boat himself.
 He had a fine one presented to him by a ship joiner; he had fowling-pieces, presented to him by men that loved him; When he went with his five sons and many grandsons to hunt or fish.